 - ensuring that all individuals at NIH facilities are provided information on the NIH harassment and workplace violence policies and procedures;

-- serving as the primary contact for ICOs in response to allegations raised to them by an NIH Civil Program Coordinator;
+- serving as the primary contact for ICOs in response to allegations raised to them by Civil;

-- partnering with the NIH Civil Program with the objective of ensuring that all administrative inquiries and subsequent corrective administrative action are appropriate and consistent with similar cases across the NIH; and
+- partnering with Civil with the objective of ensuring that all administrative inquiries and subsequent corrective administrative action are appropriate and consistent with similar cases across the NIH; and

-- seeking to ensure that managers and supervisors report allegations of harassment as soon as possible and that they cooperate fully with the NIH Civil Program on related inquiries and corrective administrative action to address matters appropriately.
+- seeking to ensure that managers and supervisors report allegations of harassment as soon as possible and that they cooperate fully with Civil on related inquiries and corrective administrative action to address matters appropriately.

 - Managers and Supervisors are responsible for: